Krystal Ball: 2021–present: Breaking Points

 Krystal Ball and Saagar Enjeti left The Hill in June 2021 and established an independent program published as both a podcast and a video news show on YouTube.
 The show, titled Breaking Points with Krystal and Saagar, achieved around three hundred thousand subscribers the first week.
 In late June 2023, Breaking Points exceeded 1,000,000 subscribers on YouTube.

 On January 1, 2021, Krystal Ball and Kyle Kulinski launched a new podcast called Krystal Kyle & Friends.

 Personal life

-Ball was married to Jonathan Dariyanani, an entrepreneur in educational software.
+Ball was first married to Aaron Peterson in 2006.
+In 2008, she married Jonathan Dariyanani, an entrepreneur in educational software.
 Ball attributes her further interest in politics to her experience after becoming a new mother during the 2008 primaries and also watching the outcome of the 2008 U.S. presidential election while working in Jordan with Dariyanani.
 She saw how it affected people in that country, and thereby gained an appreciation for the global impact of U.S. politics.

 Ball became engaged to fellow YouTube political commentator and co-host Kyle Kulinski in September 2022.
 The two were married in May 2023.